Lateral epicondylitis is pain over the lateral epicondyle bone on the outside of the elbow. Another name for it is tennis elbow.

 Copyright © Nucleus Medical Media, Inc.

-- Improper technique for hitting a tennis ball
+- Hitting a tennis ball incorrectly

 Doing certain arm motions too much, such as: